 The Employer and the Union recognize the importance of supporting and promoting a psychologically healthy workplace and as such, will adhere to all applicable statutes, policy, guidelines and regulations pertaining to the promotion of mental health.
-The Employer, working through the New Democrat Caucus, will support the provision of education and training in Mental Health first aid for all employees.
+The Employer, working through the New Democrat Caucus, will support the provision of mental health education and training for all employees.
 Time spent attending the education and training will be considered time worked and pay and seniority will be continued.